FujiNetWIFI/fujinet-nhandler/nos/README.md

 `MKDIR`
 ---
-Create a directory on a mount point.
+Create a new directory on a mount point.

 Usage:

-	MKDIR [N[n]:]path
+	MKDIR [N[n]:][/][path/]dirname

+Where dirname is the name of the directory to be created.

+Where path is an optional parent directory to dirname.

 `RMDIR`
 ---
-Delete an empty directory on a mount point.
+Remove an empty directory on a mount point.

 Usage: